 There is a lot of talk about how organic reach just isn’t possible anymore and I used to be in that camp until I met Rachel.
 She is a rock star when it comes to Facebook marketing and is a HUGE fan of organic marketing, she has an uncanny knack of understanding the algorithm and how to play it.

 I started using her “FB Banned Words List” and noticed my reach increase straightway, you can download a copy of it HERE.
-The other cheatsheet that I recommend that you grab is her Viral Titles which you can use not just for Facebook but it’s really handy for writing blog posts or Pinterest image titles too!
+If you are not sure where to start, grab her growth pack you can use not just for Facebook but it’s really handy for Instagram and other social media sites.

 With your Page, you don’t want all and sundry liking it, you only want your ideal customers.
 It’s much better to have a small Page with 90% ideal customers rather than a huge Page with 1% of your ICA on there.
 For this reason, buying likes and joining like swap groups is a really bad idea.
 If Facebook is only showing your post to 10% of your fans, you want that 10% to be your ideal customers, not to people like your aunt Ethel who has no real interest or understanding of what you do!